Where Do I Start?

 It gives insight into the various competencies that professional schools are looking for in applicants.

-Preprofessional students can choose ANY major that MSU offers and can research major options through MSU Academic Programs.
+All pre-health students must pick a major in order to graduate from MSU.
+Pre-health students can choose ANY major that MSU offers and can research major options through MSU Academic Programs.
 Professional schools do not factor your major into admission decisions, so students who select a major solely or primarily because they perceive that it will enhance their chance of acceptance to professional school are not making a decision that is in their best interest.

 Health Career Exploration

-Preprofessional students are encouraged to explore a variety of different healthcare careers to ensure that they are pursuing a health care profession that is a good fit.
+Pre-health students are encouraged to explore a variety of different healthcare careers to ensure that they are pursuing a health care profession that is a good fit.
 We recommended utilizing Explore Health Careers as a part of your health career exploration.

 Additional Preparation Resources